 1. Climate and Intergroup Relations

--Increases EDI outreach, collaboration, parterships and learning programs to initiate and strengthen relations with communities, including through community service
+Examples: Promotes a welcoming, respectful and inclusive learning or working environment on campus; increases EDI outreach, collaboration, partnerships and learning programs to initiate and strengthen relations with communities, including through community service.

 2. Student Access and Success

 Examples: Improves educational equity, access and retention to academic programs for historically underrepresented or underserved students; building community, creating spaces for care, growth, and development (mentorship, other types of support, creating safe spaces, etc).

 Examples: Improves teaching or research about equity, diversity and inclusion in any academic discipline or across disciplines; integrates a diverse lens into the course and/or research, including in the STEM fields; secures grant funding for EDIA initiatives; developing and working on research that benefits and seeks to uplift marginalized groups.

 Examples: Improves recruitment or retention of historically underrepresented or underserved faculty and staff; improves University systems, structures, policies, or practices to better support equity, diversity and inclusiveness; improves process for monitoring, assessing, or reporting on equity, diversity and inclusiveness; provides a critical lens on institutional practices or histories that might serve to reinforce inequities.

 5. Additional factors

 Examples: Creativity and innovation in approach, design, collaboration, implementation of the EDI initiatives; positive outcomes in achieving greater equity and/or inclusiveness within the University, our local community and/or nationally; engagement of diverse people; tangible benefits to campus life; collaboration among campus units.

 The deadline for 2021 award nominations is now closed.